shinesolutions/ecs-blue-green-demo/README.md

 # Blue/Green ECS Deployments

 Amazon announced earlier this year that [ECS now supports Blue/Green deployments](https://aws.amazon.com/blogs/aws/accelerate-safe-software-releases-with-new-built-in-blue-green-deployments-in-amazon-ecs/) natively.
-Why is this a big deal?
+In this article, we explain what a blue-green deployment means, and how to modify an existing ECS service to support blue-green deployments using CloudFormation.

 ## What is Blue/Green Deployment?